 “If you want someone who is going to be really excited about things, I’m probably not the person to talk to,” he said.

 “It is a life’s work but it’s not over yet.
 Next week, if we do the job, I might have a different answer but right now, I feel calm, want to prepare well and not get ahead of ourselves.
 And that’s what we’re doing.”

-Jones has named an unchanged 23 for the final, meaning Lawes' Saints club-mates Lewis Ludlam and Piers Francis miss out, but Saints scrum-half Cobus Reinach has been named on the bench for the Springboks.
+Jones has named an unchanged 23 for the final, meaning Lawes' Saints club-mates Lewis Ludlam and Piers Francis miss out, while Saints scrum-half Cobus Reinach also misses out for the Springboks.